-Budgeted Cost: £13,500
+Budgeted Cost: £41,500

-Activity Evidence that supports this approach Challenge number(s) addressed Inset training - Whole school Staff awareness of challenges and barriers that affect Pupil Premium students.
+Activity Evidence that supports this approach Challenge Number(s) addressed Inset training - Whole school Staff awareness of challenges and barriers that affect Pupil Premium students.
 Ensure all staff are aware of challenges and barriers that affect Pupil Premium students at the King's School.
-Staff awareness of support available inside and outside the classroom setting for all areas.
-4, 6, 7, 8, 10 Pupil Premium conference - this enables us to gain key updates from leading experts and practitioners in supporting pupil progression, improving the impact of interventions to reduce barriers to learning and developing high quality strategies to narrow the attainment gap Examine how to successfully identify, manage and overcome barriers to learning for pupils.
-Explore and plan the implementation of the latest insights on how The King's (The Cathedral) School can support outstanding Pupil Premium interventions.
-1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 Narrowing the gap (CPD) - Supporting disadvantage learners in Science STEM Cambridge & Peterborough Science Partnership: School closures due to Covid-19 have impacted more negatively on disadvantaged learners than non-disadvantaged peers.
-A focus on the research into the barriers to the progress of disadvantaged learners and the implementation of strategies that can be used to support these students.
-1, 2, 3, 4, 6, 8 Library and resource training To enable all members of the Pupil Premium team to become confident in using resources available through the library in mentoring sessions, breakfast club and general support of students in our care.
-1, 2, 4, 5, 8, 9, 10
+4, 6, 7, 8, 10 Staff awareness of support available inside and outside the classroom setting for all areas.
+Pupil Premium conference - this enables us to gain key updates from leading experts Examine how to successfully identify, manage and overcome barriers to learning for pupils.
+1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 and practitioners in supporting pupil progression, improving the impact of interventions to reduce barriers to learning and Explore and plan the implementation of the latest insights on how The King's (The Cathedral) School can support outstanding Pupil Premium interventions.

+developing high quality strategies to narrow the attainment gap Specialised subject teaching - Supporting disadvantage learners in subject areas Provide disadvantaged learners additional opportunities for lesson reinforcement and one-to-one/small group teaching.
+1, 2, 3, 4, 5, 6, 7, 9, 10, 11

-Targeted Academic Support (for example, Tutoring, One-to-One Support structured Interventions)
+Targeted Academic Support (for example, tutoring, one-to-one support structured interventions)

-Budgeted Cost: £102,363
+Budgeted Cost: £72,400